-If you are liable to pay ground rent (as detailed in your lease) you will be issued with a legal notice requesting payment no more than 60 days before payment is due.
-If you are due to pay ground rent you will receive notification of this in a separate letter
+If you are liable to pay ground rent (as detailed in your lease) you will be issued with a legal notice requesting payment up to 60 days before payment is due.
+If you are due to pay ground rent you will receive notification of this in a separate letter.

 My rent and service charges are too high at the moment.
 What can I do about it?

-The Government’s rent policy sets formula rents which Hyde follows using the prescribed yearly formula as shown earlier.
+Hyde follows the Government’s rent policy which sets the prescribed yearly formula, so we are unable to change these.
 Service charges are based on the services you receive and, in some cases, a contribution to a reserve account for future works.
 This, too, cannot be changed.

-If you have concerns about being able to pay your rent and service charge please call our Customer Services team on 0800 3 282 282.
+If you have concerns about being able to pay your rent and service charge, please contact our Customer Services on 0800 3 282 282.